joskara/tiny-bank/README.md

 - A more elegant solution for flow control, like the Result pattern for the various responses in the API resources, instead of exceptions, which is not at all ideal.
 - Validations done on the resources, I would've prefered to extract them into a separate class, a Validator of sorts, for segregation of responsibilities.
 - Business Logic surrounding the transactions.
 Whether it's a deposit, withdrawal or a transfer, and have it in a strategy patterns of sorts so that the service only comunicates with that piece, and the strategy class does the necessary validations and login associated to each type of TransactionType.
+- Better code coverage
+- Filtering options for the GET All resources

 My first approach to the problem was to model the data to fulfil the requirements.